roadsidemultimedia/Docs/customize/base-child-theme.md

 }
  ~~~

 Once you have added your custom CSS, save the file and if your FTP client is configured correctly, it should upload the file, replacing the old style.css.
+Refresh your website and the changes should have taken effect.